robfordww/mifir-concat/README.md

 ## mifir-concat
 Library to derive MiFIR CONCAT

-This implements a CONCAT derivation algorithm based on RTS 22 of MiFIR and ESMA's Guidelines for transaction reporting.
+This implements a CONCAT derivation algorithm based on EC 2017/590 article 6 of MiFIR, and ESMA's Guidelines for transaction reporting.
+Features:
 * High speed; Expect >100.000 CONCATs a second on single thread i5 cpu
 * Full unicode mapping
 * Removal of prefix and titles
 * Verified with the tests in the guidelines

 ## Building and testing
-Tested with Go version 1.7
+Tested with Go version 1.10
 ```
   git clone https://github.com/robfordww/mifir-concat.git
   go build